How Fit Do I Need To Be

 Got More Questions?

-Our friendly team are always on hand to help answer any deeper enquiries you might have.
+Lastly, our friendly team are always on hand to help answer any deeper enquiries you might have.
 We’ve been hiking North Island trails for over 20 years and our team have a wealth of experience to draw from.
 Give us a call or send us an email if you’d like to check whether your particular fitness level or physical ability will suit a Walking Legends guided walk.

 Email us: [email protected]